RustyPrime/BlenderScripts/SyntyAssetsToGltf/README.md

 - The input folder should not contain any other files other than .fbx files (e.g. .import or .meta)
 - The output folder should not be the same as the input folder as it would overwrite the originals when exporting to fbx
 - Doesn't yet work with Characters
+- The script creates a new material for each color even if that color has been used by a different mesh, meaning that the meshes won't share materials when extracting them inside a game engine.

 ## Tested with
 - Blender 3.6